Coulomb screening and thermodynamic measurements in magic-angle twisted trilayer graphene

-Similar behavior is observed for the isospin transition near $\nu=+1$ (Supplemental Fig.~\ref{fig:P1}), which can be directly compared with previous observations in magic-angle tBLG ~\cite{Cao2018b,Yankowitz2019SC,Rozen2020pomeranchuk}.
+Similar behavior is observed for the isospin transition near $\nu_{tTLG}=+1$ (Fig.~\ref{fig:P1}), which can be directly compared with previous observations in magic-angle tBLG ~\cite{Cao2018b,Yankowitz2019SC,Rozen2021pomeranchuk}.
 A Pomeranchuk-type mechanism is demonstrated by the Fermi surface reconstruction, evidenced by the jump in \muu\ and the sharp peak in \dmudnu, which shifts to smaller filling with increasing temperature.
-At the same time, the position of the same isospin transition appears largely insensitive to in-plane Zeeman coupling.
-This confirms that the spin degrees of freedom is frozen owing to large spin stiffness and the Pomeranchuk transition is driven by fluctuations in valley isospin moment.
-Notably, large spin stiffness in tTLG increases the energy cost to form spin skyrmions.
-As such, if the superconducting phase originates from pairing between topological textures, valley skyrmions is energetically more favorable ~\cite{Khalaf2020C2T}.
-We anticipate these findings will stimulate future investigations into the isospin order in tTLG and its role in the superconducting order parameter.
+At the same time, the position of the same isospin transition appears largely insensitive to in-plane Zeeman coupling, confirming that the spin degrees of freedom is frozen owing to large spin stiffness.
+Large spin stiffness in tTLG increases the energy cost to form spin skyrmions, making valley skyrmions energetically more favorable.
+In the scenario where superconductivity originates from topological textures ~\cite{Khalaf2020C2T}, pairing between valley skyrmions is expected to play a more dominating role compared to spin skyrmions.
+We anticipate our findings will stimulate future investigations into the isospin order in tTLG and its role in the superconducting order parameter.